sheaivey/rx5808-pro-diversity/README.md

 4. [Enclosure Documentation]()

 ##Software
 The major software changes are centered around the diversity menu.
-This required removing the Dipswitch mode from the origional project.
-Within the diversity menu you will find RSSI signal strength for each receiver and the abuility to select which mode the receivers are operating in (Auto, Receiver A, Receiver B).
+This required removing the dip switch mode from the origional project.
+Within the diversity menu you will find RSSI signal strength for each receiver and the ability to select which mode the receivers are operating in (Auto, Receiver A, Receiver B).

 The diversity switching logic is simple.
 ```